vmware/vic/doc/user_doc/vic_installation/introduction.md

 The `vic-machine` utility is a binary for Windows, Linux, and OSX that manages the lifecycle of VCHs. `vic-machine` has been designed for use by vSphere administrators.
 It takes pre-existing compute, network, storage and a vSphere user as input and creates a VCH as output.
 It has the following additional functions:

 - Creates certificates for Docker client TLS authentication.
-- Checks that prerequisites have been met on the cluster (firewall, licenses etc)
+- Checks that the prerequisites for VCH deployment are met on the cluster or host, namely that the firewall, licenses, and so on are configured correctly.
 - Configures existing VCHs for debugging.
 - Lists and deletes VCHs.